 However, invoice factoring, merchant cash advances and invoice financing are often available if your credit score is 500 — or even lower — because these lenders typically don't run a hard check on your credit.
 But these are some of the most expensive options out there.

 What is the easiest business loan to get?

 Merchant cash advances have historically been the easiest business loan to get.
 Business car and equipment loans had a slightly higher approval rate at the end of 2020, according to the Federal Reserve.
 But these might not always be available to startups or business owners with bad credit.

 How can I get a business loan with no credit history?

-You can get a business loan with no credit history by looking for a lender that doesn't require all borrowers to have a credit background.
+Get a business loan with no credit history by looking for a lender that doesn't require all borrowers to have a credit background.
 Some microlenders like Grameen America don't require a credit history to help get recent immigrants startup financing.